 All prospective candidates for and participants in treatment court are screened as soon as possible after arrest or upon entering custody for their potential overdose risk and other indications for medication for addiction treatment (MAT) and are referred, where indicated, to a qualified medical practitioner for a medical evaluation and possible initiation or maintenance of MAT.
 Assessors are trained to administer screening and other assessment tools validly and reliably and receive at least annual booster training to maintain their assessment competence and stay abreast of advances in test development, administration, and validation.
 Participants are rescreened if new symptoms develop or if their treatment needs or preferences change.
 Treatment court staff rely exclusively on the judgment of medical practitioners in determining whether a participant needs MAT, the choice of medication, the dose and duration of the medication regimen, and whether to reduce or discontinue the regimen.
 Participants inform the prescribing medical practitioner that they are enrolled in treatment court and execute a release of information enabling the prescriber to communicate with the treatment court team about their progress in treatment and response to the medication.
-All members of the treatment court team receive at least annual training on how to enhance program utilization of MAT and ensure safe and effective medication practices.
+All members of the treatment court team effective medication practices.